ironscar/dba-starter/postgres/docs/9 - partitions.md

   - this will also include indexes on the partition columns
   - we can join with `pg_class` on the `oid` column to `inhrelid` and check `relkind` has value `r` (indexes are `i`)
 - we can select data from a partition by `select* from <partition_name>`
+- During inserts or updates to parent table, records automatically get added into the correct partition
+- Creating too many partitions can eventually add performance overheads

 ### Create Partitions